 H-Bomb was married four times that I know of.
 I'll just list them here:

 1. Probably in 1954, he married Estella.
-They appear in the Cincinnati City Directory from at least 1958 through 1960 (the last year I have access to).
-They'd be divorced in November 1963, after 9 years of marriage.
+They appear in the Cincinnati City Directory from at least 1956 through 1960 (the last year I have access to).
+They'd be divorced on November 8, 1963, after 9 years of marriage.
 (Ohio divorce records indicate the duration of the marriage, but dates seem to overlap a bit.)

-4. Finally, he married Christine, to whom he was still married at the time of his death.
-They had a single child, Robbie (born in 1988).
+4. Finally, he married Christine Marie Schroer (on September 24, 1988), to whom he was still married at the time of his death.
+They had a single child, Robert Hamilton Ferguson (born in 1988).

 I've read that he was in the Merchant Marine, briefly, towards the end of World War 2, so I went looking for a military record.